-&lt;sup>69 See for instance section 97(1) of the Customs Control Act.
+71. See for instance section 97(1) of the Customs Control Act.

-See for instance section 106 of the Customs Control Act.
+72. See for instance section 106 of the Customs Control Act.

-- (4) No refund may be granted in respect of any duty, penalty or interest paid on or in respect of- - (a) prohibited goods dealt with in terms of section 781 or 782 of the CustomsControl Act; - (b) restricted goods dealt with in terms of section 790 or 791 of that Act; - (c) sectorally controlled goods dealt with in terms of section 799 of that Act; or - (d) confiscated goods dealt with in terms of section 769 of that Act.
+- (c) sectorally controlled goods dealt with in terms of section 799 of that Act; or - (d) confiscated goods dealt with in terms of section 769 of that Act.

-Circumstances in which drawbacks may be given
+Circumstances in which drawback may be given

-- 65. (1) (a) The customs authority may, subject to sections 66 and 67, give a drawback of an import duty paid on imported goods if - - (i) the goods on which the duty was paid, or products manufactured from those goods or in the manufacture of which those goods were used, are exported from the Republic without going into home use; or - (ii) goods of a class, kind, quality and quantity comparable to the imported goods, or products manufactured from such comparable goods or in the manufacture of which such comparable goods were used, are exported from the Republic. - (b) A drawback may be granted in terms of paragraph (a)(i) or (ii) only in respect of such goods, in such circumstances and in accordance with such preconditions as may be specified in the Customs Tariff.
+65. (1) (a) The customs authority may, subject to sections 66 and 67, give a drawback of an import duty paid on imported goods if -

+- (i) the goods on which the duty was paid, or products manufactured from those goods or in the manufacture of which those goods were used, are exported from the Republic without going into home use; or - (ii) goods of a class, kind, quality and quantity comparable to the imported goods, or products manufactured from such comparable goods or in the manufacture of 10 which such comparable goods were used, are exported from the Republic.

+(b) A drawback may be granted in terms of paragraph (a)(i) or (ii) only in respect of such goods, in such circumstances and in accordance with such preconditions as may be specified in the Customs Tariff.

-- (2) If subsection (1) applies only to a part of the goods on which the import duty was paid, any drawback of that duty in terms of that subsection must be reduced proportionally. - (3) No drawback may be granted unless the exporter, before the export of the goods or of products obtained from those goods, notifies the customs authority of an intention of claiming a drawback when the goods or those products are exported.
+(2) If subsection (1) applies only to a part of the goods on which the import duty was 15 paid, any drawback of that duty in terms of that subsection must be reduced proportionally.

+(3) No drawback may be granted unless the exporter, before the export of the goods or of products obtained from those goods, notifies the customs authority of an intention of claiming a drawback when the goods or those products are exported.20